AudreyGermain/Game-Recommendation-System/README.md

 *New:*

 We first use the basic SVD algorithm to factorize the user-item matrix into singular vectors and singular values, similar to what the eigendecomposition does .
 Since the missing values were set to zero, the factorization will try to recreate them, which is not something we want.
 We decided to simply replace the missing values with a mean value computed by using the observations considered.

-*Old:*

-At first we use the basic SVD to factorize a matrix, into singular vectors and singular values.
-The SVD allows us to discover some of the same kind of information as the eigendecomposition.
-Since the missing values are set to 0 the factorisation will try and recreate them which is not quite what we want.
-For this example we will simply impute the missing observations with a mean value.

 ```python
 # root mean squared error function